rnwolf/azure-func-python-layout-old/README.md

 # README

+I had some difficulty in getting the default Azure Functions working beyond the most trival case, as at April 2020.

-This is an example of two Azure Functions, based on HTTP Triggers that depend on some common shared code.
-It is structured so that you can run test pytests, via the terminal or via VS-Code.
+This repo is my best attempt at creating an example of two Azure Functions, based on HTTP Triggers that depend on some common shared code, with some automated pytests.

+The layout is based on the Azure func templates and [feedback](https://github.com/microsoft/vscode-azurefunctions/issues/1970) by a [Brett Cannon(https://github.com/brettcannon) and [Anthony Chu](https://github.com/anthonychu).

+I wanted to ensure that everything works via the terminal command line and/or via the VS-Code GUI.

-Download repo, and create a Python virtualenv in the root directory.
+You should be able to download a zip of the repo, rename it, create a Python virtualenv in the root directory, update pip & install pip-tools, activate venv and then be ready to proceed on your own.

-Update pip and pip-tools.
+There is a github workflow that will run some quality checks and deploy to Azure.
+You will need you to create/download a "publish profile" which must be added as Github repo secret in order for the workflow to deploy to Azure.

+The Update the dev-requirements.in and requirements.txt file with the python packages that you need/want in dev and production.
+Activate virtualenv and then generate ```pip-compile -r dev-requirements.in```
+Install packages with ```pip install -r dev-requirements.txt```

-See the tree outline below.
+See the tree view of the essental files is outlined below.

 ```
 C:\Users\rnwol\workspace\multifunclayout
+├── .coverage
+├── .coveragerc
+├── .flake8
 ├── .git
-|  ├── config
-|  ├── description
-|  ├── HEAD
-|  ├── hooks
-|  |  ├── applypatch-msg.sample
-|  |  ├── commit-msg.sample
-|  |  ├── fsmonitor-watchman.sample
-|  |  ├── post-update.sample
-|  |  ├── pre-applypatch.sample
-|  |  ├── pre-commit.sample
-|  |  ├── pre-merge-commit.sample
-|  |  ├── pre-push.sample
-|  |  ├── pre-rebase.sample
-|  |  ├── pre-receive.sample
-|  |  ├── prepare-commit-msg.sample
-|  |  └── update.sample
-|  ├── info
-|  |  └── exclude
-|  ├── objects
-|  |  ├── info
+├── .github
-|  |  └── pack
-|  └── refs
+|  └── workflows
-|     ├── heads
-|     └── tags
+|     └── main.yml
 ├── .gitignore
 ├── .venv
 |  ├── Include